 Appendix B sets out the list of the unorthodox investments, which are held by the Trustee.
-The irregular nature of these investments has resulted in the Trustee seeking independent legal and investment advice.
-That advice has been to realise the unorthodox investments as soon as possible, albeit with specific legal advice with regard to the recovery of the loans to members.
+The irregular nature of these investments has resulted in the Trustee seeking independent investment advice.
+That advice has been to realise the unorthodox investments as soon as possible.
 The Trustee will report on the(se) asset(s), but the(se) investment(s) will fall outside this Statement of Investment Principles.